-Charlie Russell and His Characters Print on canvas
+Charlie Russell and His Characters FRAMED (19.5 x 15) Print on Canvas

 A historic and fanciful print with just a touch of humor!
 Andy Thomas created the original piece specifically for the 2008 C.M.
 Russell Museum Show and Auction.
 The painting sold for a record $180,000 at auction